AdobeDocs/campaign-classic.en/help/delivery/using/monitoring-deliverability.md

 ## Technical Deliverability Monitoring Report {#technical-deliverability-monitoring}

 The **Technical Deliverability Monitoring** report includes a number of deliverability quality indicators for your platform.
 You can receive this daily report by email.
-To request it, open a specific [Support Case](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) and specify the email addresses to send the report to.
+To request it, open a specific [Support Case](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) and specify:

+* the name of the instance
+* the email addresses to send the report to

 This reports contains the following indicators: